LIMEtree: Consistent and Faithful Surrogate Explanations of Multiple Classes: Discussion

-Since a moderate number of interpretable features may yield a relatively large tree, one may worry about the increased complexity of the resulting explanations.
-After all, guaranteeing their perfect fidelity requires relaxing the depth bound of the surrogate \(\Omega\), which the optimisation objective \(\mathcal{O}\) tries to minimise (Equation~\ref{eq:lime_objective}).
-While high complexity of a surrogate tree may render the explanations based on the tree structure, e.g., model visualisation, incomprehensible, these are not the most appealing explanation types and possibly require machine learning expertise to interpret.
-The interpretable feature importance, what-if explanations, counterfactuals and exemplars are not affected by the tree complexity in any way and are still highly interpretable, compact and accessible~\cite{sokol2018glass} with their interactive and customisable nature adding to their appeal as discussed in Section~\ref{sec:explanations}.
-The decision rules -- logical conditions extracted from root-to-leaf paths -- may indeed become overwhelmingly long, in fact as long as the tree depth, however this does not affect all the data types equally and the presentation medium can alleviate this issue regardless of the tree size.
+Guaranteeing full fidelity of a surrogate tree requires relaxing its complexity bound \(\Omega\), which the optimisation objective \(\mathcal{O}\) tries to minimise (Equation~\ref{eq:lime:objective}).
+Since in this setting a moderate number of interpretable features may yield a relatively large tree, the increased complexity of the resulting explanations is concerning.
+While a complex surrogate tree may render the explanations based on its structure, e.g., model visualisations, incomprehensible, these are not the most appealing explanation types and their appreciation often requires AI expertise.
+The (interpretable) feature importance, what-if explanations, \emph{counterfactuals} and exemplars are not affected by the tree size in any way and remain highly compact and comprehensible -- see Figure~\ref{fig:examples} for some examples and Appendix~\ref{apx:examples} for a more comprehensive overview of diverse explanation types.
+Notably, a complete surrogate tree with full fidelity will produce more counterfactual explanations for every data point, making it more interpretable.